vulkayes/vulkayes-thesis/documents/design/design.md

 Validations in Vulkan are generalization of synchronization requirements.
 Validations specify not only how to prevent data races, but also how to prevent other undefined behaviors.
 Vulkan validation requirements tend to be very long, dense and hard to parse, leading to an increased chance of breaking them.
 Vulkayes aims to alleviate this somewhat by guaranteeing at least the most common and statically solvable validations to be fulfilled.

-Last topic of synchronization is GPU synchronization.
+The last topic of synchronization is GPU synchronization.
 This encompasses synchronization of resource usage in command buffers executed on the GPU queues as well as the synchronization between CPU and GPU.
 This kind of synchronization is very important, but it is a complex topic on its own and is left to be added to Vulkayes as a separate project.